LeonardoTorresHernandez/piecewise-taylor-regression/README.md

 Piecewise Taylor Regression fits multiple local Taylor polynomials to data for flexible, accurate modeling of nonlinear functions.

-![Visualization of Piecewise Taylor Regression](visualization.png) *Replace 'visualization.png' with your actual image file to showcase why this method is useful.*
+![Visualization of Piecewise Taylor Regression](visualization.png)

 # Piecewise Taylor Regression